-- (1) Where a Company becomes insolvent, a security interest in all or substantially all of the Company's property is invalid where: - (a) the security interest is created in favour of a person connected with the Company and was created after a date two years prior to the date on which the Company goes into Liquidation or an Administrator is appointed pursuant to a rehabilitation proposal; or - (b) the security interest is created after a date one year prior to the date on which the Company goes into Liquidation or an Administrator is appointed pursuant to a rehabilitation proposal and the Company either was at the date of the creation or became pursuant to the transaction in respect of which the charge was created unable to pay its debts as they fell due; or - (c) the security interest was created after the commencement of a Company Voluntary Arrangement. - (2) Article 134(1) does not invalidate a security interest to the extent of the value transferred to the Company or liabilities of the Company released as a result of the transaction giving rise to the grant of the security interest.
+- (1) Where a Company becomes insolvent, a security interest in all or substantially all of the Company's property is invalid where: - (a) the security interest is created in favour of a person connected with the Company and was created within two (2) years ending with the date on which the Company goes into Liquidation or an Administrator is appointed pursuant to a rehabilitation proposal; or - (b) the security interest is created in favour of any person within one (1) year ending with the date on which the Company goes into Liquidation or an Administrator is appointed pursuant to a rehabilitation proposal and the Company either was at the date of the creation or became pursuant to the transaction in respect of which the charge was created unable to pay its debts as they fell due; or - (c) the security interest was created after the commencement of a Voluntary Arrangement. - (2) Article 134(1) does not invalidate a security interest to the extent of the value transferred to the Company or Liabilities of the Company released as a result of the transaction giving rise to the grant of the security interest.